joedolson/wp-accessibility/readme.txt

 [Suggest a change!](https://github.com/joedolson/wp-accessibility/)

+= 1.5.6 =

-* Add longdesc parsing to featured images
+* Add support for longdesc in featured images.

 = 1.5.5 =